Encrypting Heroku Postgres with Your Encryption Key

 Table of Contents

-- Apply an IAM policy to that CMK to permit Heroku Data to use the key on your behalf
+- Apply an identity and access management (IAM) policy to that CMK to permit Heroku Data to use the key on your behalf

 - Create a Postgres database with the encryption key